-Most of the anti-Catholic philosophers from the Protestant revolt on down taught that ?the people? were sovereign and could rule and decide for themselves between ?right from wrong? with no need of Almighty God or His Church.
-The State became a ?divine? institution, the highest organization of society since it was the embodiment of the ?people?s will:?
+Most of the anti-Catholic philosophers from the Protestant revolt on down taught that "the people" were sovereign and could rule and decide for themselves between "right and wrong" with no need of Almighty God or His Church.
+The State became a "divine" institution, the highest organization of society since it was embodiment of the "people's will:"

 The State, therefore, is supreme in matters both civil and religious.
-To sell this notion to the masses, the intelligentsia of the time promoted the idea of democracy ?rule by the people? as a way to push forward statism.
-Of course, the intellectuals of the time, as of now, had little concern with the advancement of the masses, but instead, saw in democracy that their position in society would become enhanced as the voice and guides of the people.
-And, as democracy expanded, so would the intellectual?s role increase as greater government meant influential positions in the State.
+To sell this notion to the masses, the intelligentsia of the time promoted the idea of democracy "rule by the people" as a way to push forward statism.
+Of course, the intellectuals both then and now had little concern with the advancement of the masses, but instead, saw in democracy that their position in society would become enhanced as the voice and guides of the public.
+And, as democracy expanded, so would the intellectual's role increase as greater government meant influential positions in the State.

 Catholics & Masons